cmaureir/progra-alma/lectures/week1/lecture2.rst

 are applications that facilitate the task of writing programs.

 Python comes with its own development environment, called **IDLE**.
-The following video shows how to use IDLE to develop a program and to use the interactive console:

-    [Video]

 Other good advanced Python development environments are: